Kinds of algae

 Advice: Cleaning the aquarium glass every week, even when it appears like nothing is in there, it will help to prevent the creation of other algae.
 You can use cotton balls or special filter wool, which works very good as a mechanical filter media and it polishes a water.

-Another interesting method of fighting with algae is UV light unit for aquariums, but they are not recommended for planted aquariums because the UV light will kill some useful nutrients.
-You may reduce organic substances but feeding you fish less or gravel high layer of your substrate.
+Another interesting method of fighting with algae is UV light unit for aquariums, but they are not recommended for planted aquariums because the UV light will kill some useful nutrients (unless you use it for 2-3 h a day).
+You may reduce organic substances by feeding you fish less or vacuum higher layer of your substrate.
 There are several algae treatments available specifically for ‘green water’ algae. .
 Most of them work by connecting the individual algal cells together into larger structures, which may be sucked up by a mechanical filter or siphoned away from the substrate during the maintenance.

 Most common in aquarium, visible in many different forms – thread algae, hair algae, or blanket weed.
 When there are deficiency of nutrients, light is too bright and plants growth is too slow, those kind of algae may appear.
 It looks like hair threads which grows from plants to the top of aquarium.
 It is hard to get rid of it and you may treat some plants with peroxide or 1:5, bleach solution and cut off infected leaves or plants.
 Some plants are very hard to treat like mint charlie, or red ludwiga.
 Filamentous algae likes faster water movement.
 You can find a treatments in the store, but it is always better to get back good conditions in the aquarium instead and suite fertilizers more adequately as well as setting up co2 correctly.
 Seachem excel may help too.

 The most popular in planted aquariums.
 It is not that scary like other algae but it may cause some problems.
-You may swipe it from glass and decorations make a water changes and try to reduce silicates in the water.
-It is common in new aquariums set up as well as after adding some kind of substrates rich in silicates.
-I would recommend to wash every substrate even if it’s Eco-complete.
+You may swipe it from glass and decorations make a water changes, vacuum the substrate, squeeze out filter floss which catches it.
+Common in new aquariums set up as well as after adding some kind of substrates.
+Usually appears with lack of biological balance.
+If you do water changes and don’t dechlorinate your water etc.

 Growth is very slow but it is mostly cause by co2 fluctuation or not adding seachem excel.
 If you won’t start acting it will start spreading faster and will cover leaves edges and many objects.
 It likes fast water flow, and looks like fur which grows up to 0.4 in.